 Technology is revolutionizing the world of education – replacing familiar classroom tools and changing the way we learn.
 MindShift explores the future of learning in all its dimensions – covering cultural and technology trends, groundbreaking research, education policy and more.
-The site is curated by Tina Barseghian, a journalist and the mother of a grade-schooler.
+Tina Barseghian is the editor.

 Tina Barseghian's Latest Posts

 “Ideas can spark a movement.
 Ideas can spark opportunities and innovation.”
 This, from enterprising 13-year-old wondergirl Maya Penn, who at the tender age of eight, launched her own business, Maya’s Ideas for the Planet.
 Listen to her inspiring talk at the recent TEDWomen Conference and learn how this budding entrepreneur is going to help save the planet.

 When we consider what kids need from school, we often revert to getting advice from experts – researchers, parents, teachers, principals, administrators.
 Rarely do we have the chance to hear from students about what they want from their school experience.
 While out reporting on different stories, NPR Education correspondent Eric Westervelt and I took the opportunity to capture students’ voices.
 Here’s what they said.

 Depending on the context in which it is used, and the priorities of the educators (which includes those present in the classroom, lurking at home, or at their drawing boards or computer screens at an educational publisher), one can skew the same application toward app-dependent or app-enabling ends.

 From Jackie Gerstein’s resource-rich site comes this sweet infographic depicting the skills we’d like to instill in our students.
 The post also includes a long, helpful list of resources for everything from how to help students develop hope, to encouraging empathy and social and emotional skills, to how to foster grit, tenacity and perseverance: an educator’s guide.